How to Quit Drinking: A Research-Grounded Practical Guide

 The Main Medications in Plain Language

-Naltrexone — Blocks the Reward
+Naltrexone — Blocks the "Buzz"

 - Available as a daily pill or a monthly injection (Vivitrol)